-Write a programming solution code to find the Day 6 Let's Review Hackerrank Solution in C Programming Language.
-So in this hackerrank day 6 Let's Review problem, we have to find the even and odd character of a string.
-First, we have to print even space of string characters, then write two spaces and, in the end, print the odd number of characters in a single line.
+Write a Program to find the Day 6 Let's Review Hackerrank Solution in C with a logical explanation with output.
+So in this hackerrank day 6 Let's Review problem, we have to find the even and odd characters of a string.
+First, we have to print the even space of string characters, then write two spaces and, in the end, print the odd number of characters in a single line.
 Let's understand and find a hackerrank day 6 solution with an example given below.

 Suppose the string is programmingwithbasics after solving this programming challenge.
 We will get the following output.
 In the below output, we can see that the pormigihais characters are coming on; even places and rgamnwtbsc are occurring in an odd place, and between them is two spaces.
 This is logic to solve a Day 6 Hackerrank Solution in C and other programming languages.
 As we know that this problem belongs to 30 days of code hackerrank challenge.

-Day 6 Let's Review Hackerrank Solution in C- Table of Content
+Day 6 Let's Review Hackerrank Solution in C

 Given a string, S, of length N that is indexed from 0 to N-1, print its even-indexed and odd-indexed characters as two space-separated strings on a single line (see the Sample below for more detail).